Andalucia Desafio Doñana

 © Michelle Chaplow Men's Category winners

-Andalucía Desafío Doñana (Andalucia Doñana Challenge) started in 2009 and takes place each year on about the second Saturday in September.
-It is a spectacular event.
-The triathlon starts in Sanlucar de Barrameda with a 100km cycle circuit, then a swim accross the Guadalquivir estuary.
-The highlight of this annual triathlon event is the 30km running section along the endless virgin beach of Doñana National Park.
+The Andalucía Desafío Doñana (Andalucia Doñana Challenge) - Triathlon was inaugurated in 2009 as a premier sporting event to showcase some of the white villages of Cadiz and the Doñana National Park.
+A clearly successful event that has been held every year since, traditionally on the second Saturday in September.
+Since then Covid has been held on different Saturdays in October.
+It is a spectacular sporting event both for the competitors, their families and the spectators.
+The triathlon always starts in Sanlucar de Barrameda, unusually for a Triathlon with cycling first; a 100km cycle circuit, then a 1.4 km swim accross the River Guadalquivir estuary.
+The highlight of this annual triathlon event is the 30km run along the endless unspoilt beach of the Doñana National Park.
+This is a special test of endurance and, apart from the start and finish, there are no spectators to encourage the runners.

 CYCLE - 100 km